susjejesus/Improved-fighting-game/README.md

 # Improved-fighting-game
 Original game by Chris Courses (YouTube).
 You can view his here https://chriscourses-fighting-game.netlify.app/.
-I have used his original code and added more features.
+I have used his original code and added more features and just improved some of the the current gameplay.
+In this version, you have a start button, which will take start the game and you can also turn your player so, it isn't stuck to being able to fight in one direction.